-4 Resolutions to Transform Your Family in 2012
+4 Resolutions to Transform Your Family This Year

 I hope you had a great Christmas enjoying your family and recalling the birth of Christ.
 With 2012 fast approaching, you may be thinking about New Year’s resolutions.
 Many people establish goals and resolutions with the intent of making their lives better.
 As you consider resolutions, consider that research suggests a happy family will add years to life while a conflict-ridden family will increase your risk for illness.
 With that in mind, let me suggest 4 New Year’s resolutions that can build happiness for your family in 2012.